vncsmyrnk/poll/README.md

 ## ☁️ Cloud Environment

 We offer a managed cloud environment for users who prefer a hosted solution.
+Visit the client environment at [poll.vncsmyrnk.dev](https://poll.vncsmyrnk.dev) to see the pratical use of the REST WEB API.

-Visit [poll.vncsmyrnk.dev](https://poll.vncsmyrnk.dev) to get started with the managed API.
+The cloud environment levarages GCP, Cloud Run and Supabase.

 ## 🛠️ Development